QuantitativeBiology/GenerativeProteomics/docs/source/ProtoGain.protogain.rst

-Protogain Class
+GenerativeProteomics Class
 ========================

-.. automodule:: ProtoGain.protogain
+.. automodule:: ProtoGain.generativeproteomics
    :members:
    :undoc-members:
    :show-inheritance:

-Here you will find the class `Protogain` used during the training and evaluation of the model.
+Here you will find the class `GenerativeProteomics` used during the training and evaluation of the model.
-The `Protogain` class is responsible for setting up, initializing, and running the GenerativeProteomics imputation process.
+The `GenerativeProteomics` class is responsible for setting up, initializing, and running the GenerativeProteomics imputation process.
 It reads input arguments, configures the model, trains it, and saves the results.

 Methods